Planning for an Adults 65+

 There are three tough facts of aging that many of us forget (or choose to not acknowledge):

-- Older age very often brings some form of declining health and some level of functional disability.
+- Older age very often brings some form of declining health and some level of functional disability or physical disability.

 - Most Americans will need some form of long-term care during their later years.